OCFL/extensions/README.md

 An extension's parameters are serialized as a JSON object and written to a configuration file named `config.json` within the extension's extension directory.

-If an extension includes a configuration file, one of the properties in that file MUST be `extensionName`, where the value is the *Registerned Name* of the extension.
+If an extension includes a configuration file, one of the properties in that file MUST be `extensionName`, where the value is the *Registered Name* of the extension.

 For example, the extension [0000-example-extension](docs/0000-example-extension.md) could be parameterized as follows: